michelefdev/sicp/chapter1/exercise1.5.md

 ---

 In a **normal order** evaluation, operands are evaluated **only when needed**.
-So, given the definition of the `test` function, the interpreter would actually reach the state where it evaluates the expression:
+So, given the definition of the `test` function, the interpreter expands `(test 0 (p))` as

 ```scheme
 (if (= 0 0) 0 (p))
 ```
+because, again, it expands the procedures before evaluating the operands.
 However, `p` is **never really evaluated** because of the `if` special form’s evaluation rule, which states that the third argument of the if form is evaluated only if the predicate is false, which would not be the case in this example.

 ---